SivaAdithya10/idfc-fame-5/README.md

 ### Building the Frontend

-*   `npm run build` to build the production-ready static files.
+*   `npm --prefix react_frontend run build` to build the production-ready static files.

-After building the frontend, the new static files will be located in the `react_frontend/dist` directory.
-You need to copy the contents of the `dist/assets` directory to the `static/react/assets` directory, and the `dist/index.html` to `static/react/index.html` for them to be served by Django.
+The Vite build process is configured (in `react_frontend/vite.config.ts`) to output assets directly into the `static/react` directory with a `/static/` base path.
+This means there is no need to manually copy files after building.
+Django is configured to serve these files directly from the `static/react` directory.

+## Instructions Page

+The "Instructions" page is now handled by the React frontend.
+When you navigate to `/instructions`, the React application loads, and the `Instructions` component fetches and renders the content from `static/react/instructions.md`.
+To update the content of this page, simply edit the `static/react/instructions.md` file.

 ## Troubleshooting